 In addition to envisioned system capabilities for notifications, a new function - ICM Coordinator - will be established to support situational awareness and coordination during ICM events focused on the arterial network.
-This coordination role will be supported by staff at MCDOT, which could include a combination of MCDOT TMC staff (during business hours) and MCDOT REACT staff (after hours).
-There will not be a designed ICM Coordinator role, but the function will be fulfilled with a combination of MCDOT staff.
+This coordination role will be supported by staff at MCDOT, which could include a combination of MCDOT TMC staff (during business hours) and other MCDOT staff (after-hours).
+There will not be a designated ICM Coordinator role initially, but the function will be fulfilled with a combination of MCDOT staff.
 In the Notification stage, the goal of the ICM coordination role is to monitor notifications to arterial and transit operating agencies and monitor acknowledgements of ICM events.
 This process is envisioned to provide redundancy specifically for TMC/traffic operations staff, where current processes result in inconsistencies as to whether traffic operations staff are notified of an event, mainly because local TMCs are not 24/7 (while local police dispatch are).
 The ICM coordination role will be further defined by MCDOT in coordination with Loop 101 stakeholders.
-Furthermore, processes for after-hours monitoring and coordination also will be defined as these will be covered by MCDOT REACT staff; depending on the time of day and impacts, there may be limited coordination needed.
+Furthermore, processes for after-hours monitoring and coordination also will be defined as these will be covered by MCDOT staff; depending on the time of day and impacts, there may be limited coordination needed.

-The following agency or user-specific activities and processes were identified in the Operations Plan for the Notification step and continue to be necessary even with the functions provided by the ICM system:
+The following agency or user-specific activities and processes were identified in the Operations Plan for the Notification step and continue to be necessary even with the functions provided by the DSS:

-- All users to identify notification preferences (thresholds for notification, notification format and escalation steps) in the ICM system platform. - All notified agencies to provide active confirmation that they received the notification through the ICM system. - ADOT TOC to directly notify ADOT IRU, ADOT PIOs, MCDOT REACT/ICM Coordinator, and local agency PD Dispatch, via a phone call, for any verified full freeway closure event; the local agency TMC may also be contacted by phone by the ICM Coordinator.
+- All users to identify notification preferences (thresholds for notification, notification format and escalation steps) in the DSS system platform. - All notified agencies to provide active confirmation that they received the notification. - ADOT TOC to directly notify ADOT IRU, ADOT PIOs, MCDOT ICM Coordinator, and local agency PD Dispatch, via a phone call, for any verified full freeway closure event; the local agency TMC may also be contacted by phone by the ICM Coordinator. - ADOT TOC to monitor freeway and update ERS and FlexCAD with ICM activation status and freeway response.